The Getty

 • price 1 of 4

 The vista from this hilltop landmark is stunning, particularly at night when Los Angeles twinkles below.
 Inside you’ll find a bevy of exhibits, including a Foucault pendulum (directly under Hugo Ballin’s famed mural on the central rotunda), Tesla coil and planetarium show.
-Give yourself plenty of time before the 10pm closing to gaze through the 12-inch refracting telescope on the roof, otherwise you can look through the far less crowded modern, reflecting telescope on the front lawn.
+Give yourself plenty of time before the 10pm closing to gaze through the 12-inch refracting telescope on the roof, otherwise you can look through the far less crowded modern, reflecting telescopes often set up on the front lawn.
 Just a heads up: The museum is closed on Mondays, though you’re still welcome to explore the grounds around it.

 Take a guided hike around the Hollywood Hills.